The relative prevalence of wave-packets and coherent structures in the inertial and kinetic ranges of turbulence as seen by Solar Orbiter: Introduction

 Turbulent fluctuations in solar wind data extracted by differencing the time-series have non-Gaussian probability distributions (pdfs) \citep{bruno_solar_2013, frisch_turbulence_1995, tu_mhd_1995, alexandrova_small-scale_2008, bruno_probability_2004, bruno_radial_2003, sorriso-valvo_intermittency_1999, hnat_intermittency_2003} which tend to become more Gaussian on scales approaching the outer scale of the turbulent cascade.
 The stretched exponential tails of the pdfs \citep{hnat_intermittency_2003}, hereafter referred to as stretched tails, show that large fluctuations have a higher probability of occurrence than for a Gaussian distribution, consistent with intermittency (\cite{bruno_intermittency_2019} and references therein).

-In this paper, we will perform the first systematic comparison between decompositions focused on (i) coherent structures, namely differencing the time-series (as implemented in structure functions), formally equivalent to a Haar wavelet decomposition and (ii) wave-packets, that is Fourier and wavelet decompositions.
+In this paper, we use wavelet decompositions and perform the first systematic comparison of different features in magnetic field records by considering two types of mother wavelets: (i) Haar or first order Daubechies wavelets are well suited for capturing sharp discontinuities (hereafter called coherent structures) such as the signature of current sheets, while (ii) 10th order Daubechies wavelets have a wave-like shape, and therefore are better adapted for detecting wave packets, see Figure \ref{fig:wavelets}.
+By comparing the two wavelet decompositions we should then be able to distinguish the role of these different features at different scales of the turbulent cascade.
 Different time-series decompositions extract different features in the time-series \citep{schneider_computing_2001, farge_wavelet_1991, farge_wavelet_1992}.
 We will see that comparing different decompositions of the time-series can identify how coherent structures and wave-wave interactions contribute to the turbulent cascade.

 The IR of solar wind turbulence is anisotropic due to the presence of a background magnetic field \citep{matthaeus_evidence_1990} as seen in the power spectrum (e.g. \cite{bruno_solar_2013, oughton_anisotropy_2015, bandyopadhyay_geometry_2021, chen_anisotropy_2011, horbury_anisotropic_2008, wicks_power_2010}).
 The background field that is expected to order the anisotropy of the magnetic fluctuations can be defined globally, averaging across scales and time, or locally, scale-by-scale and varying in time (e.g. \cite{horbury_anisotropic_2008, beresnyak_basic_2012, chapman_quantifying_2007, duan_anisotropy_2021, kiyani_enhanced_2013, podesta_dependence_2009, turner_nonaxisymmetric_2012, zhang_three-dimensional_2022, yamada_identification_1991}).
+These analyses can yield a broad spread in values of the power spectral exponent \citep{tessein_spectral_2009} and differing estimates of its anisotropy \citep{oughton_anisotropy_2015}.
 In this paper we will consider the former, global background field.
 Averaging the magnetic field vector over a global timescale exceeding that of the centre scale of the turbulence defines a global background field.
 Together with the time-averaged solar wind velocity, a coordinate system is constructed.
-The time average is typically taken over the entire intervals of data (in this study we use intervals from $10$ to $3.15$ h length) \citep{bruno_solar_2013}.
+The time average is typically taken over the entire intervals of data (in this study we use intervals from $10$ to $31.5$ h length) \citep{bruno_solar_2013}.